danielj7/finkinfofile/README.txt

 Instructions = DescDetail
 Version = Epoch:Version-Revision

-Source code is included in the Source folder that should accompany the FinkInfoFile.pkg file.

-The importer is now built as a Universal Binary.
+The included Xcode project will only build on 10.9+ but the resulting importer should work on any Mac back to 10.7.

-The latest version of this importer can be found at http://homepage.mac.com/danielj7 or http://www.daniel-johnson.org.
+The latest version of this importer can be found at https://github.com/danielj7/finkinfofile.